-- finally acheive your goals.
+- finally achieve your goals

 Is it really adult ADHD?

-If you don't yet have a diagnosis, but would like to explore your symptoms before booking with a psychiatrist, working with a counsellor or psychotherapist who understands ADHD can be another route forward.
+If you don't yet have a diagnosis, but would like to explore your symptoms before booking with a psychiatrist, working with a coach, counsellor or psychotherapist who understands ADHD can be another route forward.

 Over the course of several sessions you can discuss your concerns, looking at how your symptoms match the signs of ADHD.
 These can include lack of focus and hyperfocus, disorganisation, impulsivity, emotional difficulty, and hyperactivity.
 If your therapist sees fit, he or she can then refer you to a psychiatrist.

 Been to a psychiatrist already, but were told you do not qualify for a diagnosis of attention deficit hyperactivity disorder?
 Yet convinced you have the symptoms?
-An ADHD therapist can work with you on those symptoms regardless.
+An ADHD coach can work with you on those symptoms regardless.

 For more on symptoms in young people, see our child ADHD page.

 Unlike other forms of psychotherapy and counselling that centre around helping you have insights about yourself, the "skills-based therapies" recommended for ADHD focus on teaching you coping skills.
 You will learn new ways of thinking and acting that mean you feel in charge of your life again.
-ADHD Therapy includes:
+ADHD Coaching Therapy includes:

 - cognitive behavioural therapy (CBT)